slwulf/baba-is-you/README.md

 # Baba Is You

 #### TODO
-- don't throw an error when colliding with map boundary
 - make pushable objects move when pushed (incl chain reaction push)
 - debug Renderer (keeps appending string to DOM rather than clearing first)